-As with any other item that can appear in a wide variety of shapes, sizes, colors, and conditions, a standardized system of grading must be used when purchasing or selling pearls.
-Only in this way can the pearl be described according to mutually agreed-upon and understood terms, so that both buyer and seller can determine a fair price.
+As with any other item that can appear in a wide variety of shapes, sizes, colors, and qualities, a standardized system of grading must be used when selling or buying pearls.
+Only in this way can the Akoya pearls be described according to mutually agreed-upon and understood terms, so that both buyer and seller can determine a fair price.

 Unfortunately, the pearl industry as a whole has not adopted a universally used standard grading system.
 Instead, the specific grading system used often depends upon the specific jeweler.
 The AAA-A system is the major grading system used by nearly every major pearl retailer in the United States.